-The storage devices themselves, in this case eMMC (embedded multimedia card) flash chips, only took up about 1 percent of the energy devoted to storage, the UCSD team found.
+The storage devices themselves, in this case eMMC (embedded multimedia card) flash chips, only took up about 1 percent of the energy devoted to storage, the Microsoft team found.
 The other 99 percent was consumed by elements of the software stack, including the runtime system, the file system and encryption functions.

 There are good reasons to include those processes.
 For example, encryption is vital in mobile devices because they're especially vulnerable to theft and loss, Li said.
 But the way encryption is performed in them places a heavy burden on the battery.